-The Ministry of External Affairs
+The Ministry of External Affairs, Government of India

 The Ministry of External Affairs (MEA) is the foreign ministry of India.
 It is the Indian government agency responsible for the foreign relations of India.
 Website: www.mea.nic.in

 The Tata Steel